bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 Now we need some `jsx` code to display the balance.

-Just below `{/* Balance */}`  and above `{*/ method call result */}` add the following ui components to display the balance.
-We only want to show the balance when it has a value so we will use a tertiary operate for a quick check.
+Just below `{/* Balance */}`  and above `{*/ method call result */}` add the following UI components to display the balance.
+We only want to show the balance when it has a value so we will use a tertiary operator for a quick check.

 ```jsx
 				{/* Balance */}